savvytv/homeassistant/hass_projects/in_wall_multisensor/README.md

 ![](images/7.png)

 ### Setting up rules etc.
-Go into the console and type:
+Go into the tasmota console and type:
 `Switchmode1 1` This will make the pir state 1 and 0 instead of on and off.

 Next